hakimel/reveal.js/README.md

 	// Change the presentation direction to be RTL
 	rtl: false,

+	// When this is enabled, stepping left/right from a vertical stack
+	// to an adjacent vertical stack will land you at the same vertical
+	// index instead of the top.
+	gridNavigation: false,

 	// Randomizes the order of slides each time the presentation loads
 	shuffle: false,